A Meshfree Method for Eigenvalues of Differential Operators on Surfaces, Including Steklov Problems: Eigenvalue Problem Examples

 An alternative approach, for when the mean curvature of the surface is readily available, is to include the first normal derivative term in Laplace--Beltrami computation directly.
 That is, instead of using Eq. (\ref{eq:eiglapbeltdisc}), we instead solve the following optimization problem:

 where $\kappa=\nabla\cdot\frac{\nabla\varphi}{\norm{\nabla\varphi}_2}$.
 This approach uses Lemma \ref{lem:lapbel} more directly and is numerically advantageous since it imposes fewer conditions.
 However, it is only applicable when $\kappa$ can be computed.
 In this case, $\kappa$ is known since we have a level set for the surface, but it is possible to estimate $\kappa$ accurately using only point cloud data via meshfree interpolation of a (local) level set.
 Methods for fitting level sets through unorganized points (thus computing normal vectors and mean curvature) are prevalent in the computer graphics community (see \cite{carr01}, for example); we take normal vectors as given throughout this paper and mean curvature as given for the rest of this subsection.
 Estimates of the first two non-zero eigenvalues using the approach from (\ref{eq:includekappa}) are given in Tables \ref{tab:firstgenus2k} and \ref{tab:secondgenus2k}.
 We note considerable improvement.
 Computation time is also significantly reduced since the matrices involved are smaller.
+Note again that the $\vc \Phi_j$ matrices only need to be computed once per point cloud.